stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing.charts/chartlegend/get_position/_index.md

 ## ChartLegend.get_Position method

 Specifies the position of the legend on a chart.
-Default value is Right.
+Default value is **Right**.